martinstromberg/martinstromberg/README.md

  - Haskell
  - HTMX

+I've always struggeled with imposter syndrome, but in an attempt to combat it, I've decided to try to commit something to a public repository (almost) every day.
+While I doubt I will be able to keep up with that commitment, continuously pushing my personal projects to public repositories is the goal.
+Let's see how well I fare 😄

 <!--
 **martinstromberg/martinstromberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.